Whitewater Lessons 101 and 102 Info Packet

 - You have up to two years from your first lesson to complete any membership package - please practice with us or on your own between lessons to qualify for the next lesson.

-- Please schedule or re-schedule your lessons and practice online - and check your wait list status regularly - we recommend checking on Monday and Thursday before lessons, and two hours prior to a practice.
-You may not be notified when you are automatically moved off the wait list close to the lesson or practice date.
-The roster generally solidifies the week of the lesson or day of practice and we make final adjustments to capacity at that time.
+- Please schedule or re-schedule your events online using your scheduling login - and check your wait list status regularly - wait listing for an event is a commitment on your part to attend.
+We recommend checking on Monday and Thursday before weekend events.
+You WILL NOT be notified when you are automatically moved off the wait list, so be sure to check using your scheduling login.
+The roster generally solidifies the week of the event (or hour before practice) and we make final adjustments to capacity at that time.
+Adjustments made on a Friday that result in your being added are accompanied by a manual text and phone call from us.
+Please respond promptly.
+Remove yourself from the wait list if you can no longer attend.
+CLICK HERE FOR YOUR SCHEDULE PAGE.

 - You have up until 72 hours before your class starts to reschedule yourself online.
 Students who do not reschedule themselves online in time or who don't show up forfeit their lesson.
 No exceptions are made to this policy and we do not offer refunds.
 The cutoff for practice is one hour.
 CLICK HERE FOR YOUR SCHEDULE PAGE.